codingMustache/codingMustache/README.md

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+What is the name of the default theme that is installed with Windows XP?
- 1. .png
+ 1. Neptune
- 2. .jpeg
+ 2. Whistler
- 3. .gif
+ 3. Luna
- 4. .svg
+ 4. Bliss

 <details>
   <summary>Answer</summary>
-  .svg
+  Luna
 </details>